-Row 32 is another knit row, with the 90 stitches.
+Row 32 is another knit row with 90 stitches.

-Row 33 is a decrease row with slightly closer spacing than row 33.
+Row 33 is a decreased row with slightly closer spacing than row 33.
 The stitch count continues to decrease.

 Knitting Pattern Terms

-Aside from abbreviations, there is some knitting jargon that is handy to know.
+Aside from abbreviations, some knitting jargon is handy to know.
 It makes reading patterns much easier when you understand the language.